riyasoni1/Python-Learning/README.md

 This repo contains all my work for Python Language.
 All the code base and images, are taken from [Automate the Boring Stuff with Python.](https://www.udemy.com/share/101W8U2@FEdjfWFfQ1MOdkNLA2JOfj1tYw==/).

-*Automate the Boring Stuff with Python was written for people who want to get up to speed writing small programs that do practical tasks as soon as possible.
-You don't need to know sorting algorithms or object-oriented programming, so this course skips all the computer science and concentrates on writing code that gets stuff done.*
-*This course covers the popular Python programming language.
+*Automate the Boring Stuff covers the popular Python programming language.
 You'll learn basic concepts as well as:*
 + Web scraping
 + Parsing PDFs and Excel spreadsheets
 + Automating the keyboard and mouse